ashfurrow/blog/source/blog/2016-08-21-building-compassionate-software.html.markdown

 END_WIDE

-I'm presenting on this topic at a [meetup here in New York](http://www.meetup.com/iOSoho/events/226405664/) in October.
+I'm presenting on this topic at a [meetup here in New York](https://www.meetup.com/iOSoho/events/232809656/) in December.
 I'd love to see you there, hear what you think, and talk about how we can all help improve the industry together.